 LRV…what?
 Don’t worry, I’ve got you!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-Benjamin Moore Simply White Compared with Other White Paints
+Simply White OC-117 Compared to Other Colors

 Want to know a super-duper top-secret thing all of us designers know?
 Not all whites are created equal!
 Okay, that may not be as top secret as I implied.
 But many people fall into the trap of thinking that white paint will always just be basic white.